-Reading for Wk 8: Earhart, Chapter 7 (cont.) and Chapter 8
+Reading for Wk 8: Earhart, Chapter 7 (cont.) and

-Week 9: Group discussion: The reflection on Field Trip (4)
+Chapter 8 - ◆ Field Trip (4) Folk Religion: A place of worship and activities (TBA) - Week 9: Group discussion: The reflection on Field Trip (4)

-The development of Japanese Buddhism: The new Buddhism of the Heian period (Shingon and Tendai) and the way of mountain asceticism (Shugendo)
+The development of Japanese Buddhism: The new

-Reading for Wk 9: Earhart, Chapter 9 and Chapter 10

-Week 10: Elaboration within Japanese Buddhism: The
+Buddhism of the Heian period (Shingon and Tendai) and the way of mountain asceticism (Shugendo) - Reading for Wk 9: Earhart, Chapter 9 and Chapter 10 - Mid-term Examination - Week 10: Elaboration within Japanese Buddhism: The

-Emergence of Pure Land, Nichiren, and Zen Buddhism in the Kamakura period

-Documentary or commercial film: Buddhism (TBA)
+Emergence of Pure Land, Nichiren, and Zen Buddhism in the Kamakura period - Documentary or commercial film: Buddhism (TBA)

-Reading for Wk 10: Earhart, Chapter 10 (cont.) and Chapter 11

-Week 11: Field Trip (5) Japanese Buddhism: Buddhist Temple 寺·寺院 (TBA) Group discussion: The reflection on Field Trip (5)
+- Reading for Wk 10: Earhart, Chapter 10 (cont.) and Chapter 11 - ◆Field Trip (5) Minor and/or New Religious Traditions and Practices: Explore lesser-known religious traditions and practices in Kansai(TBA) - Week 11: Group discussion: The reflection on Field Trip (5)